NWT Wildlife Spotter Survey

 Recording wildlife is an easy way to get involved in wildlife conservation.
 It helps to monitor wildlife across the county to understand the distribution of animals and plants in Norfolk.
 Your records can help us locate areas which are especially important for wildlife and identify species in decline or under threat.

 Each season we ask you to help Norfolk's wildlife by sending us your records of three species.
 You don't have to be an expert – all you need to do is tell us when and where you encounter them.
 This could be through seeing – or hearing – the species!
-Use the form below to submit your sighting online.
+Use the form below to submit your sightings online.

 Why share your sightings?